A lessee rents an apartment from May 1st to July 1st of the same year. The lessee’s tenancy is thus classified as a(n):

 estate at sufferance.

-An estate at sufferance occurs when a tenant remains in possession after the lease has properly terminated without the landlord's permission.
-This scenario doesn't involve any improper holding over.
+An estate at sufferance arises when a tenant who had a lawful tenancy remains in possession after the lease has expired without the landlord's permission — commonly called a 'holdover tenant'; this situation has not yet occurred in the scenario described.

 estate at will.